Side Effects of HIV Medicines

 HIV and High Cholesterol

-- Hyperlipidemia refers to high levels of fat in the blood, including cholesterol and triglycerides.
-Hyperlipidemia increases the risk of heart disease.
+- High cholesterol (also called hyperlipidemia) refers to high levels of cholesterol in the blood.
+High cholesterol increases the risk of heart disease.

-- Eating foods that are low in saturated fat, trans fat, and cholesterol and being active on most days of the week can help control blood fat levels.
-Medicines are also sometimes used to reduce high blood fat levels.
+- Eating foods that are low in saturated fat, trans fat, and cholesterol and getting regular exercise can help prevent or lower high cholesterol levels.
+Medicines are also sometimes used to treat high cholesterol.

-- In people with HIV, treatment for hyperlipidemia may include changing an HIV regimen to avoid taking HIV medicines that can increase blood fat levels.
+- In people with HIV, treatment for high cholesterol may include changing an HIV regimen to avoid taking HIV medicines that can increase cholesterol levels.

 What is high cholesterol?

-The body needs cholesterol and triglycerides to function properly, but having too much can cause problems.
-High levels of cholesterol and triglycerides increase the risk of heart disease.
+The body needs cholesterol to function properly, but having too much can cause problems.
+High cholesterol increases the risk of heart disease.

 What are risk factors for high cholesterol?

-The following are additional risk factors for hyperlipidemia:
+The following are additional risk factors for high cholesterol: